2025-environmental-bioinformatics/Lab-Unix/README.md

 echo ${santa//o/a}
 ```

->🧩 Challenge
->
-> Now, what if you wanted to change the all the files ending with `.out` to end with `.data`?
-Write a for loop to do that.

 ### Using `basename` in a Loop

 Sometimes we want just the **filename** (without the folder path), or just the **sample name** (without the file extension).